JenniferMLe/IMDB-Analysis/README.md

 The 'Media by Type' and 'Media Distribution by Genre' visuals in the Overview Dashboard can be used as filters.
 To filter by media type, click on one of the squares and to filter by genre, click on a genre in the Media by Genre visual.
 To select multiple things, hold down the command key.

 For the best experience, view in full screen by clicking on the button in the bottom right corner.

+Switch between dashboards and worksheets using the tab bar at the top.